 A curiosity.
 In the 1987 edition, victory was achieved by a Formula 1 driver: Alessandro Nannini, who will remain, to this day, the only professional driver to win a 1000 Miglia.

-Every year the 1000 Miglia passes through some of the most beautiful villages of Lake Garda, not always the same.
-This year the departure from Viale Venezia in Brescia will be on Tuesday 11 June 2024 at 12:45 in the direction of Bergamo.
+Every year the 1000 Miglia passes through some of the most beautiful villages on Lake Garda, not always the same ones.
+This year the start from Viale Venezia in Brescia will be on Tuesday 17 June 2025 at 12:30 in the direction of Bologna and will end on Saturday 21 June 2025.

 Below you will find the route in detail and the complete program:

-All wonderful images are by Martin Frederick Ball (Ig @martinball_).
+All wonderful images are by Martin Frederick Ball.

 See you next time dear Outdoors!